-4.1.2 Assessment of Effects to Historic Properties in the Terrestrial Area of Potential Effects archaeological sites) within the terrestrial APE (see Table 2).
-Overall, the TARA identified four archaeological resources.
-(Forrest and Waller #1 archaeological site and the #2 archaeological site are eligible for NRHP listing under Criteria A and D and are archaeologically significant (see Table 2). #1 likely contains significant new information #1 is eligible for listing in the National Register under Criteria A and D. (Forrest and Waller 2023:4-24) #2 Site may contain significant new information on #2 Site is eligible for listing in the National Register under Criteria A and D. (Forrest and Waller 2023:4-25) Revolution Wind is committed to avoiding or minimizing impacts to these sites to the best extent feasible.
+4.1.2 Assessment of Effects to Historic Properties in the Terrestrial Area of Potential Effects

+BOEM has determined that the undertaking would have an adverse effect on two historic properties archaeological sites) within the terrestrial APE (see Table 2).
+Overall, the TARA identified archaeological resources. four 2023). #1 archaeological site and the #2 archaeological site are eligible for NRHP listing under Criteria A and D and are archaeologically significant (see Table 2). #1 . . . likely contains significant new information #1 is eligible for listing in the National Register under Criteria A and D. (Forrest and Waller 2023:4-24) #2 Site may contain significant new information on #2 #2 Site is eligible for listing in the National Register under Criteria A and D. (Forrest and Waller 2023:4-25)

+Revolution Wind is committed to avoiding or minimizing impacts to these sites to the best extent feasible.
 However, plans are unlikely to be able to fully avoid impacts to these two historic properties, and adverse effects would result.
-Therefore, BOEM will continue to consult with the Tribal Nations, Revolution Wind, other federal and state agencies, and consulting parties to develop and implement an archaeological mitigation/treatment plan to resolve adverse effects that Project construction would have on the #1 and #2 sites.
-These mitigation measures would be made a requirement of the MOA for the project. - · · · · · · · · · · · · · · · · · · ·
+Therefore, BOEM will continue to consult with the Tribal Nations, Revolution Wind, other federal and state agencies, and consulting parties to develop and implement an archaeological mitigation/treatment plan to resolve adverse effects that Project construction would have on the project will continue to the made a requirement of the MOA for the project.